 Effective branding is vital to the success of any salon.
 If you aren’t getting the number of clients you want, have trouble retaining them or see yourself falling behind competitors, it could be time for a salon rebrand.

 Having a well-made business card is essential for any photographer who is looking to build their brand.
 Decisions such as font style, color, images, etc. should all play a part in the design of your card.
-If you want to grow your customer base but aren’t sure where to begin with your business card, the following tips can help you develop one that your customers will be sure to remember.
+If you want to grow your customer base but aren’t sure where to begin with your photography business card, the following tips can help you develop one that your customers will be sure to remember.